Shane Company

 Shane Company or Shane Co. is the largest privately owned jeweler in the United States.
-The company is a direct diamond, ruby, and sapphire importer that operates 20 retail stores across the US, as well as their website, ShaneCo.com.
+The company is a direct diamond, ruby, and sapphire importer that operates 22 retail stores across the United States, as well as their website, ShaneCo.com.
 The company was founded in 1971, and is based in Denver, Colorado.

-The company promotes their retail locations and website through radio commercials that prominently feature the company’s CEO Tom Shane and the tagline "Now you have a friend in the jewelry business."
+The company is most known through their radio commercials that prominently featured the company’s founder Tom Shane and their old tagline "Now you have a friend in the jewelry business."
+Tom's son, Roran Shane, has now taken over the title of CEO, and the brand has updated its tagline to "Your Friend & Jeweler."
+Showcasing their commitment to on-site expert jewelers, with jewelry crafted with care, a free All-Inclusive Lifetime Warranty, and Exceptional Customer Service.

 History

 Tom Shane graduated from the University of Colorado in 1970 with a degree in business administration.
 In 1971, he founded modern-day Shane Company, although his family has been in the jewelry business since the Great Depression.
 His grandfather, Charles Shane, launched the family into the jewelry business in 1929 when he purchased his first jewelry store in Cleveland, Ohio.
 Richard Shane, Tom Shane's father, joined his father and brother, Claude Shane, in the business after World War II.
 Several years afterward, Richard and Claude split their business interests into two large jewelry chains in the Midwest, opening the first stores with the name Shane Company.
-Throughout the following decades, Tom Shane grew Shane Co. from a one-store operation into a jewelry store chain with 21 locations in 13 states.
+Throughout the following decades, Tom Shane grew Shane Co. from a one-store operation into a jewelry store chain with 22 locations in 13 states.